 Although it takes skill to play the piano, it also requires musical sensitivity, no matter the level of the student.
 This lecture will articulate some essential guidelines to help students develop their artistry and skills in expressing the emotion and style of the music from the start of their instruction.
 Introducing students to these crucial musical and technical concepts will help promote their independence in making musical decisions.
 Also included will be essential information for all style periods that is applicable to all age groups, and promotes musical and effortless performances.
 Examples will be taken from the intermediate and advanced repertoire.

-Not Your Momma’s Music Lessons: Piano instruction in the 21st Century
+Not Your Mama’s Music Lessons: Piano instruction in the 21st Century

 Powerpoint presentation – approximately 75-90 minutes in length, but can be reduced to 60 minutes.
 Equipment needed: digital projector for Powerpoint and screen

 “We teach as we were taught” is an old adage that may have been true in the past, but no longer holds true in the 21st century.
-Discoveries in the last century in the areas of teaching approach, lesson content, technique and technology are revolutionizing piano instruction, as we knew it.
+Pedagogical changes in the last half century in the areas of teaching approach, lesson content, technique and technology are revolutionizing piano instruction, as we knew it.
 This lecture will highlight some of the more recent changes and its affect on both students and teachers.
-Today’s teachers and students are a new breed of musicians.
+Today’s teachers and students are a reflection of today’s society.

 The Art of Communication: Nurturing Resourceful and Spirited Students